blue-rpc/docs/server/docs/app.md

 # App
+The App struct stands at the core of BlueRPC, serving as the foundation for creating all routes.
-The app is the central struct of bluerpc.
-It is where all of your other routes will be created from You can create an app with the New() function.
+You can create an app with the New() function.

 ``` go